 One of the biggest mistakes aspiring investors make?
 Turning to credit cards for funding.
 Those tempting 1% balance transfers might seem like a shortcut, but they’re a high-stakes gamble.
 Miss a payoff deadline, and you’re slammed with sky-high interest rates—often 20% or more—that can wipe out any investment gains overnight.

 Real estate leverage thrives on stability, not volatility.
 Credit card debt is unsecured and revolving, making it a poor fit for diversified investment portfolios.
 Stick to structured borrowing tied to assets for peace of mind and better terms.
-If you’re serious about investment strategies 2025, prioritize options that align with long-term growth over quick fixes.
+If you’re serious about your investment strategy, prioritize options that align with long-term growth over quick fixes.

 Harness Family Gifts: A Simple Boost for Down Payments